benoitpas/aoc-2023/README.md

 So after python (and Excel !) in [2021](https://github.com/benoitpas/advent-of-code-2021) and haskell (and Excel again when possible !) in [2922](https://github.com/benoitpas/advent-of-code-2021), let's give it another go !
 Probably no Excel this year but maybe a bit of [ZIO](https://typelevel.org/projects/) or the [cats ecosystem](https://typelevel.org/projects/).

+The way I write the code here is very different from how I would write code for a production system.
+It is on purpose the code crashes on 'unexpected' input, I use that to understand the type of input we are given for the day puzzle.
+If my expections are not match, then I will know quickly as the code fails.
+Also for the puzzle, we only need to process the input given, there is no need to make the code robust to handle more varied inputs.

+In a prod system the approach would be totally different, the code would handle as many variations of the input as possible but would report in the monitoring system unexpected inputs so that we can analyse it and maybe report to the customer upstream that it looks they is an issue with their requests (or we would fix our system if we misunderstood what the customer wants or the data we should expect).

 ## Day1
 Part 1 was straightforward and helped me setup my project Part 2 has a nice twist,because of cases like 'eightwothree' we can use a simple replacement logic like the following: